VikasViki/django-dev-to-deployment/README.md

 * Once models are created run `python manage.py makemigrations`, it creates a file inside `migrations` directory of the corresponding app.
 * After running `python manage.py migrate`, we can see the **<app_name>_<model_name>** table inside the database.

+### Adding Apps to admin area

+* Import the models created inside models.py of corresponding app.
+* Register the model using `admin.site.register(<model_name>)` inside admins.py of the corresponding app.